autowarefoundation/autoware.universe/localization/autoware_pose_covariance_modifier_node/README.md

 This package is used to enable GNSS and NDT to be used together in localization.
 GNSS and NDT are different sources that generate poses for use in EKF.
 For EKF, the covariance values of the pose source are important.
-The GNSS system can provide us with its own error (RMSE) values.
-Using these error values, covariance values for GNSS can be calculated.
+The GNSS system can provide us with its own "standard deviation" values.
+Using these values, covariance values for GNSS can be calculated.
 However, in default autoware, NDT covariance values are determined by default values.
-While this package manages which pose source will be used by reference to the error values coming from GNSS, it also manages situations where GNSS and NDT are used together.
+While this package manages which pose source will be used by reference to the standard deviation values coming from GNSS, it also manages situations where GNSS and NDT are used together.

 ## Flowchart